ohhsodead/arisen-gsc-injector/README.md

 **Comments, ideas, suggestions?** Join the [Discord Server](https://discord.gg/h22szNhF7V) to get in contact with our team.

+Liking this tool?
+Take a look at my newest and biggest project [Arisen Studio](https://github.com/ohhsodead/arisen-studio)

 ## Features
 * Fast, lightweight and simple to use
-* Connect using CCAPI, TMAPI or XDRPC
+* Connect using CCAPI, TMAPI, PS3MAPI orXDRPC
 * Browse a large database of GSC mods
 * Complete with info, creator, version, etc.
 * Filter by name, mp/zm and mod type